 Students and parent(s) or guardian(s) have the right to appeal athletic and extracurricular decisions.
-Students, parent(s) or guardian(s) should begin the appeal with the teacher, coach or activity supervisor.
-If further discussion is necessary, the Assistant Principal or Athletic Director at the school should be included in the process.
-If the concern continues, the Principal should be contacted.
+Students, parent(s) or quardian(s) should begin the appeal with the teacher, coach or activity supervisor.
+If further discussion

 Behavior/Discipline Appeals

 Any discipline intervention that removes a student from the learning environment is subject to an appeal at the request of the student or the student's parent(s) or guardian(s).
 It is recommended that a family begin the appeal process for all behavior resolutions with the school administration.